android71Francis/backend-coding-test/Readme.md

 Please deliver documentation of the server that clearly explains the goals of this project and clarifies the API response that is expected.

+Answer:
+- Used node 10.0.0 and added `.nvmrc` prevent using other node version.
+- Added dependecies for documentation `npm i swagger-ui-express yamljs -S`
+- Added `docs` folder under `src` where the yaml file for documentations.
+- Added `/api-docs` rotues for the API documentation and accessible only in development/staging.
+- Added `nodemon` for development changes reload/restart.
+- Updated some status code accordingly.

 #### Success Criteria

 1. A pull request against `master` of your fork with a clear description of the change and purpose and merge it